‘Dancing With The Stars’ Feud: Heather Morris Declares War On Nancy Kerrigan

 Dancing With The Stars Season 24 has only aired one episode, but the backstage drama is reportedly at an all time high.
 Some of the contestants are already waging war against one another, and it could be one of the most competitive seasons of the show yet.

 According to Radar Online, Dancing With The Stars contestants Heather Morris and Nancy Kerrigan may have a bit of a rivalry going on.
-The former Glee star is reportedly declaring war on the former Olympic ice skater, and has allegedly vowed to take her down in the ballroom.
+The former Glee star is reportedly declaring war on the former Olympic ice skater and has allegedly vowed to take her down in the ballroom.

 “Heather and Nancy were super cold to each other, and already have a duel going on,” a production insider revealed.